Innovative tea bowl by Masahiko Ichino

 Kobe City Cultural Encouragement Award

-2008 Contemporary Ceramics - Life & Art - Coloring with Ceramics (Higashihiroshima Municipal Museum of Art)
+2008 Contemporary Ceramics - Life & Art - Colored with Ceramic (Higashihiroshima Municipal Museum of Art)

-Gwangju Biennale Japan-Korea Contemporary Ceramics Exhibition (Korea Museum of Folklore)
+Gwangju Biennale Japan-Korea Contemporary Ceramics Exhibition (Korean National Museum)

 2009 Created a work as an invited artist at Shiga Ceramic Cultural Park